 If you saw this cyclist, would you immediately think of the scorching sun which has already driven the locals to the shade?
-Would you cringe at the thought of riding for hours in sweat-soaked shirt and shorts, then turn your face to take in the cool stream of conditioned air?
+Would you cringe at the thought of riding for hours in a sweat-soaked shirt and shorts, then turn your face to take in the cool stream of conditioned air?
 Or, would you envy that cyclist?
 Would you wonder how they are doing it?
 If it is safe?
 Whether you could do it too?

-When I’ve told other travelers about my 3200km bike tour from Ho Chi Minh City to Hanoi, they often seem to think that my trip required extensive planning, training, cycling experience, and the ability to repair various bike malfunctions.
+When I’ve told other travellers about my 3200km bike tour from Ho Chi Minh City to Hanoi, they often seem to think that my trip required extensive planning, training, cycling experience, and the ability to repair various bike malfunctions.

-In fact I set out with a dirt-cheap bike, without having ridden a bike in a year, and without knowing how to fix a flat tyre.
+In fact, I set out with a dirt-cheap bike, without having ridden a bike in a year, and without knowing how to fix a flat tyre.
 Despite these and many other shortcomings, the trip went smoothly for nearly the entire distance.
 This article is to tell a bit about how to do a bike trip through Vietnam and to show how cheap and easy it actually is…

 Buying the right wheels for the 3,200 km journey